 This blog chronicles my entire kitchen renovation from start to finish.
 Greentea Design has provided me with their solid wood kitchen cabinets, and I'm taking care of the rest.

 If you'd like to be brought up to date, check out my kitchen remodel blog for an archive of previous posts.
-I posted recently about more demolition and work begun by my contractor.
-Now for a bit more demolition (seems to never end) and some of the progress with the walls going back up and plumbing/electrical.
+I posted recently about a few more completed items and some finishing touches, and now for the backsplash, dining table and yet more decorating.